MerkulovDaniil/hse25/homework.md

 1. **Benchmarking Hessian-Vector Product (HVP) Computation in a Neural Network via JAX** [22 points]

     You are given a simple neural network model (an MLP with several hidden layers using a nonlinearity such as GELU).
-The model’s parameters are defined by the weights of its layers.
-Your task is to compare different approaches for computing the Hessian-vector product (HVP) with respect to the model’s loss and to study how the computation time scales as the model grows in size.
+The model's parameters are defined by the weights of its layers.
+Your task is to compare different approaches for computing the Hessian-vector product (HVP) with respect to the model's loss and to study how the computation time scales as the model grows in size.

     **Model and Loss Definition:** [2/22 points] Here is the code for the model and loss definition.
 Write a method `get_params()` that returns the flattened vector of all model weights.